SorkinType/Briem-Hand/fontbakery/fontbakery-report.md

 * ⚠️ **WARN** <p>Interpolation issues were found in the font:</p>
-<pre><code>- Contour 0 start point differs in glyph 'glyph00795' between location wght=100 and location wght=900
+<pre><code>- Contour 0 point 22 in glyph 'glyph00770' has a kink between location wght=100 and location wght=900

-- Contour 1 start point differs in glyph 'glyph00795' between location wght=100 and location wght=900
+- Contour 1 point 22 in glyph 'glyph00770' has a kink between location wght=100 and location wght=900

 - Contour 0 in glyph 'glyph00846': becomes underweight between wght=100 and wght=900.